Dataninja/advanced-mapping-tool/README.md

 For development and debugging browse to debug.html.

-For deploying run `grunt` and browse to index.html.
+For normal use browse to index.html.